 No brand with a legacy as long as Lange’s has an unblemished record, and on the rare occasions when it strayed from its roots it made some serious faux pas, such as an hilariously bad rear-entry that it tossed together to demonstrate its disdain for the whole idea.
 But even when distracted by trend chasing, Lange never stopped making – and insisting on the unparalleled performance of – its classic race design.
 It doesn’t take a forensic scientist to discern the similarities between any Lange RS of yore and its current incarnation.

 But that doesn’t mean Lange hasn’t tinkered with its flagship.
-Six years ago, it changed how it molded its shells and cuffs, using two different durometers of PU and/or PE co-injected via 5 ports.
+Seven years ago, it changed how it molded its shells and cuffs, using two different durometers of PU and/or PE co-injected via 5 ports.
 This creates a sandwich construction called Dual Core that allows the plastic to be softer and more pliable in zones where elasticity is desirable (as in over the instep), and still stiff as a brick through the spine and sole.

 This may sound like technical trivia, but lifelong Lange fans remember just how brutal it can be to try to pry off (note the “try”) a well-chilled Lange.
 Dual Core makes it possible to both put on and take off a pair of Lange RS 130’s without using the Jaws of Life.
 I know some of you still don’t believe me, so I’ll repeat it: all Lange Alpine boots are now as easy to don and doff as any other 4-buckle, overlap shell.

 It’s hard to imagine Lange moving away from its foundational, 2-piece, 4-buckle shells, which due to their seniority seem as integral to the ski environment as snow.
 Driven by the surge of interest in backcountry skiing, Lange moved as far from its home base as they’ve ever ventured with the hybrid, hike-mode XT3.
 Yet even this AT boot remains at heart a race-bred Lange, with a narrow, 97mm last and a flex range that runs all the way up to 140.
 Even when Lange heads to the backcountry, it can’t leave it racing roots behind.
 If it did, it wouldn’t be a Lange.
+(BTW, Bob Gleason considered the XT3 the best boot – regardless of genre – in the 2024 Boot Test, orchestrated by the folks at Masterfit.)

-Lange extended its range in the backcountry market just two years ago, taking the final step by putting a full-on, toe-to-heel Vibram®, ISO 9523, rockered sole on a 99mm, XT3 chassis.
+Lange extended its range in the backcountry market just three years ago, taking the final step by putting a full-on, toe-to-heel Vibram®, ISO 9523, rockered sole on a 99mm, XT3 chassis.
 Both the XT3 Tour Pro (130 flex) and XT3 Tour Sport (110) have both a rockered shell footbed and outer sole, metal-to-metal Hike Mode connection, Dual Core Light construction (Grilamid® shells with PP cuffs) and a 53o total range of motion in hike mode.
 The lone addition to the 2023 Lange collection was a women’s XT3 Tour, in both Pro (115 flex) and Sport (95) incarnations.

 Lange is to be commended for having the most coherent, consistent line of Alpine boots on the market, even if the alphabet soup of model names can be confusing at first.
 The challenge for Lange has always been how to be innovative (or at least appear to be), without screwing up what it does best.
-Solving this ever-present riddle falls to someone in whom we have the highest confidence, Thor Verdonk, tapped five years ago to lead Lange after many years of exemplary service for Lange and Rossignol in the U.S.
+Solving this ever-present riddle falls to someone in whom we have the highest confidence, Thor Verdonk, tapped six years ago to lead Lange after many years of exemplary service for Lange and Rossignol in the U.S.

 Thor and his team have solved the riddle.
 They effing solved it!
-The new design is called Shadow, and it’s the biggest boot news of the year, perhaps the century.
+The new design is called Shadow, and last season it was the biggest boot news of the year, perhaps the century.
 Lange’s R&D crew added an extension to the upper cuff below the primary rivet, then also riveted it, creating a new, longer lever arm.
 In conjunction with a new spine design – bid adieu to dual screws! – the change in lever arm takes the teeth out of a 130 flex without suffocating the responsiveness.
 Quite the opposite, the shorter travel of the new cuff seems to compound the skier’s effort, amplifying the effect forward flex resistance is supposed to have.

 Allow me to insert an axiom of performance boot design: the most precious quality of a new boot is its response to forward flex, or how effectively it returns the skier to an unflexed (or at least, less flexed) position.
 The Shadow has rebound energy to spare, and it’s likely to retain the resilience of youth when conventional shell plastic has long since fatigued.